vanjs-org/van/README.md

 ### Ultra-Lightweight

-**VanJS** is a very thin layer on top of Vanilla JavaScript and DOM, barely enough to make the DOM manipulation and state binding as ergonomic as (if not more than) React, and it delegates most of work to standard browser APIs implemented in native code.
+**VanJS** is a very thin layer on top of JavaScript and DOM, barely enough to make the DOM manipulation and state binding as ergonomic as (if not more than) React, and it delegates most of work to standard browser APIs implemented in native code.
 As a result, the bundled size of **VanJS** is just 1.2kB, which is **more than 100 times** smaller than most popular UI frameworks:

 ![Size comparison](doc/size_comp.png)